canonical/ubuntu-image/internal/imagedefinition/README.md

     # installing more than one, since installer images can provide
     # multiple kernels to choose from.
     kernel: (optional)
-      name: <string> Example: "linux"
+      name: <string> Example: "linux" (required if kernel dict is specified)
-      type: <string> Example: "hwe"
+      type: <string> Example: "hwe" (optional)
     # gadget defines the boot assets of an image.
 When building a
     # classic image, the gadget is optionally compiled as part of
     # the state machine run.
     gadget:
       # An URI pointing to the location of the gadget tree.
 For
       # gadgets that need to be built this can be a local path
       # to a directory or a URL to be git cloned.
+These gadget
+      # tree builds will automatically have the environment
+      # variables ARCH=<architecture> and SERIES=<series>.
+      # The values for these environment variables are sourced
+      # from this image definition file.
 For pre-built
       # gadget trees this must be a local path.
       url: <string>
+      # The type of gadget tree source.
+Currently supported values
+      # are git, directory, and prebuilt.
+When git is used the url
+      # will be cloned and `make` will be run.
+When directory is
+      # used, ubuntu-image will change directories into the specified
+      # URL and run `make`.
+When prebuilt is used, the contents of the
+      # URL are simply copied to the gadget directory.
       type: git | directory | prebuilt
       # A git reference to use if building a gadget tree from git.
-      ref: <string>
+      ref: <string> (optional)
       # The branch to use if building a gadget tree from git.
       # Defaults to "main"
-      branch: <string>
+      branch: <string> (optional)
     # A path to a model assertion to use when pre-seeding snaps
     # in the image.
     model-assertion: <string> (optional)